Attack on the Brazilian Fort in Punta del Este: August 18

 The militas regrouped at Colonel Olivera's camp, resupplying with food and ammunition.
 Two 24-pound carronades were prepared for the attack but had to be abandoned due to broken carriages.
 Under the cover of darkness, Lavalleja led his forces back to the dunes, positioning them near the fort for a renewed assault.
-Some guerrillas fired from another position in the direction of the garrison, to draw their attention, and the Brazilians responded with the occasional cannon shot.
+Some local militiamen fired from another position in the direction of the garrison to draw their attention, and the Brazilians responded with sporadic cannon shots.

 August 19

 Before dawn, some militiamen of the 4th Active Militia Battalion of Buenos Aires, against explicit orders, opened fire on the fort after spotting musket fire.
 This premature action alerted the Brazilian defenders, who launched flares to expose the attackers.
 A fierce firefight ensued, with the Brazilians employing grapeshot and cannon fire from both the peninsula and another position located on Gorriti Island.
-The militia's lack of discipline led to their panicked routing, leaving only the more disciplined cavalry unit to maintain the assault.
-Lavalleja's forces were forced to withdraw.
+The militia's lack of discipline (made up of blacks and mulattos unaccustomed to warfare) led to their panicked routing, leaving only the more disciplined cavalry unit to maintain the assault.
+Lavalleja was forced to withdraw.
 Cries of Viva o Imperador!
 (Long live the Emperor!) were heard from the Brazilian soldiers as the cavalry retreated.
-A new battalion was assembled in Maldonado but Lavalleja called off the operation.
+After regrouping his battalion in the nearby city of Maldonado, Lavalleja chose to abandon the operation entirely.

 Aftermath

-Following the failed assault, Lavalleja returned to San Carlos, where he was received with honors by local residents.
-Colonel Severino, the Brazilian commander, was taken prisoner a few days later on his way to Montevideo when the ship carrying him was intercepted by corsairs responding to the United Provinces government.
+On August 20, following the failed assault, Lavalleja remained in Maldonado sending reports to the Ministry of War about the failure, attributed to the lack of experienced officers in the 4th Battalion (requesting commanders who were not of the same “class” of soldiers).
+Colonel Severino, the Brazilian commander, was taken prisoner on August 22 on his way to Montevideo when the ship carrying him was intercepted by corsairs responding to the United Provinces government.

 The Brazilian fort remained operational until the end of the Cisplatine War.
 The 1828 Treaty of Montevideo, specifically Article 13, stipulated the withdrawal of Brazilian forces and required Brazil to relinquish Montevideo, Colonia, and other occupied territories, including the small garrison at Punta del Este.